chakri-konda/todolistapp/README.md

 # TODO List App

-A front-end web application build using ReactJS.
+A front-end web application build using ReactJS, Redux.

-The todo list data will persist in the localStorage.

 ### To Run